E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 Overview: Rules for Digital E-Stamping

 Until recently, buying stamp papers physically was the norm for property and agreement documentation.
-But with modernization and digital governance, Karnataka has formalized digital e-stamping as per its Stamp Act and associated rules.
-E-stamping replaces physical stamp papers with electronically generated certificates, making the process more secure, transparent, and efficient.
+But with modernisation and digital governance, Karnataka has formalised digital e-stamping as per its Stamp Act and associated rules.

-To use e-stamped documents legally, you must follow the rules: use approved portals or ACC (Authorized Collection Centers), ensure correct duty is paid, and verify via QR codes or certificates before registration.
-Karnataka’s government is pushing toward a fully digital stamping and registration ecosystem in 2025, which means understanding the rules now will help you stay ahead.
+To use e-stamped documents legally, you must follow the rules: use approved portals or ACC (Authorised Collection Centres), ensure correct duty is paid, and verify via QR codes or certificates before registration.

 Whether you’re registering property in Bangalore or anywhere in Karnataka, knowing about digital stamping, franking, Kaveri portal processes, and stamp duty rates is essential for clean, hassle-free property transactions.